-In order to be ratified, Proposal No. 3 must be approved by a majority of Required Vote, assuming a quorum is present.
-For this purpose, abstentions will be counted as a vote against the proposal, while broker non-votes will have no effect on the outcome of the vote.
+In order to be ratified, Proposal Three must be approved by a majority of Required Vote, assuming a quorum is present.
+For this purpose, abstentions will be counted as a vote against the proposal.

 THE BOARD UNANIMOUSLY RECOMMENDS A VOTE "FOR" PROPOSAL THREE.